timblankers/fabric-java/README.md

 $ ./gradlew installDist
 ```

-This creates the scripts `hello-world-server`, `hello-world-client`,
+This creates the script `hello-world-client`.
-`route-guide-server`, and `route-guide-client` in the
-`build/install/examples/bin/` directory that run the examples.
-Each
-example requires the server to be running before starting the client.

-For example, to try the hello world example first run:
+To launch a regular Go Fabric peer, first run:

 ```
-$ ./build/install/examples/bin/hello-world-server
+$ docker-compose up
 ```

-And in a different terminal window run:
+Then try the java peer:

 ```
 $ ./build/install/examples/bin/hello-world-client